OpenNebula/docs/source/deployment/open_cloud_networking_setup/overview.rst

 * :ref:`Open vSwitch <openvswitch>`.
 Similar to the VLAN mode but using an openvswitch instead of a Linux bridge.

+* :ref:`Open vSwitch on VXLAN <openvswitch_vxlan>`.
+Similar to the VXLAN mode but using an openvswitch instead of a Linux bridge.

 When you create a new network you will need to add the attribute ``VN_MAD`` to the template, specifying which of the above networking modes you want to use.

 .. note::